frconor-ebook/meditations/_posts/2025-05-12-temperance.md

 Control our temptations.
 Distance ourselves from occasions of sin; not allow ourselves to dialogue with the devil.
 Lack of temperance can destroy a soul.

-In *The Way*, St Josemaría says, "Overeating is the vanguard of impurity" (J. Escrivá, *The Way*, Point 126).
+In *The Way*, St. Josemaría says, "Overeating is the vanguard of impurity" (J. Escrivá, *The Way*, Point 126).

 We indulge too much in certain areas.
 We give ourselves unlimited pleasure in certain areas.
 We don\'t know how to say no to ourselves.
 No self-discipline.

 When it comes to other areas, we can be equally hopeless.
 No spine, no backbone, no interior toughness.

 We\'re told, "That insubstantial enchantment with the world is there all the time.
-We are attracted, by the color and smell of the flowers by the wayside, by the birds of the air, by all creatures.
+We are attracted," says St. Josemaría, "by the color and smell of the flowers by the wayside, by the birds of the air, by all creatures.
 My poor child, it\'s quite reasonable.
 For, if you were not fascinated by it all, what sacrifice would you be able to offer Our Lord?"
 (J. Escrivá, *Furrow*, Point 294).

-We need to ask ourselves: What do I need to temper in my life?
+We need to ask ourselves, What do I need to temper in my life?
 I might need to temper my sleep or my disorder or my laziness or my dialogue with temptations, to make sure that I\'m running the course well.

 See, in the Olympics or in the marathons that we see these days, there\'s a specific course that the athletes have to run on.

 There\'s a marathon here in Nairobi on the last Sunday of October where 20,000 people take part---twenty thousand people all running to obtain a piece of paper, a cap, and a T-shirt, 42 kilometers.

 Now, say somebody ran in the wrong direction.
-They ran the 42 kilometers, and in record time and then they came to receive their cap, their piece of paper, and their T-shirt.
+They ran the 42 kilometers, and in record time, and then they came to receive their cap, their piece of paper, and their T-shirt.

 They might have to be told, 'You ran a wonderful race, you did it in record time, but you went in the wrong direction.'

-St. Paul says, "You ran very well but outside the course" (cf. Gal.
+St. Paul says, "You ran very well but outside the course" (*cf*.
+Gal.
 5:7).
 We need to know how to make sure we\'re on the right course.

 It\'s one of the reasons why we all need spiritual direction.
 We need advice so that we\'re not on the wrong track, or that we\'re not thinking that 'I\'m leading a very good Christian life of piety' or 'I\'m doing many, many good things' but there may be big areas of our life that need conversion.